go-fair-us/go-fair-us.github.io/_events/2021-04-01-fair-on-the-ground.md

 tags: ["Webinar Series", "FAIR Implementation", "GO FAIR US"]
 ---

 On April 1st, 2021, the GO FAIR US Team will be hosting our FAIR on the Ground Webinar at 9 am PST/12 pm EST/5 pm UTC.
-Dr. Amanda Charbonneau, Project Manager for the Common Fund Data Ecosystem at UC Davis, and Dr. Laura Biven, Data Science Technical Lead at the Office of Data Science Strategy at NIH.
+Dr. Amanda Charbonneau, Project Manager for the Common Fund Data Ecosystem at UC Davis will be giving a talk titled “Operationalizing FAIR at the Common Fund”, and Dr. Laura Biven, Data Science Technical Lead at the Office of Data Science Strategy at NIH, will be giving a talk titled “Toward a Modern and FAIR Biomedical Data Ecosystem”.
 Both will address current FAIR efforts in their respective organizations, and fundamental challenges for FAIR implementation.
-The registration link is below, and additional information will be posted here shortly.

 <b>Webinar Details:</b><br>